Skip to main content

 Why are we not advising you to create new rates?

-We are aware that the 21% tax rate already exists in your systems and that you could easily create new rates with the 21% tax rate today.
-The reasons why we do not advise this are as follows:
+We are aware that the 21% tax rate already exists in your systems and that you could easily create new rates with the 21% tax rate today

 If you have any further questions, you can submit a support ticket in Mews Operations using the Mews Digital Assistant.